-- Some Meetings, Conventions, Exhibitions-Attending meetings, conventions and exhibitions, which attract large numbers of participants, involve different activities and are conducted primarily for information sharing purposes.
-Planned learning activities within such events that meet the ANSI/IACET Standard are eligible for CEUs. - Travel-Traveling or participating in a travel study program, unless the educational component of the travel study program meets the ANSI/IACET Standard. - Unsupervised Study-Participating in individual, self-directed study or other form of independent learning experience not planned, directed and supervised by a sponsor. - Work Experience-Performing on-the-job training and other work experiences unless the work experience is structured as part of a planned and supervised continuing education experience that meets the ANSI/IACET Standard. - Youth Programs-Participating in programs designed primarily for ages below adulthood.
+- MASS MEDIA PROGRAMS.
+Programs delivered through the mass media (e.g., television, radio, newspaper) do not qualify for CEUs, unless these presentations are an integral part of a planned course, which meets the ANSI/IACET Standard. - SOME MEETINGS, CONVENTIONS, EXHIBITIONS.
+Meetings, conventions, and exhibitions, which attract large numbers of participants, involve different activities, and are conducted primarily for information sharing purposes generally, do not qualify for the CEU.
+Planned learning activities within such events, which meet the ANSI/IACET Standard are eligible for CEUs. - TRAVEL.
+Travel or participation in a travel study program, do not qualify for CEUs, unless the educational component of travel study program meets the ANSI/IACET Standard. - UNSUPERVISED STUDY.
+Individual, self-directed study or other form of independent learning experience not planned, directed, and supervised by a sponsor do not qualify for CEUs. - WORK EXPERIENCE.
+On-the-job training and other work experiences do not qualify for CEUs unless the work experience is structured as part of a planned and supervised continuing education experience that meets the Standard.
+CEUs are not to be awarded for life or previous work experiences. - YOUTH PROGRAMS.
+Programs designed primarily for ages below adulthood.